alicejiang-isds/eng298-fa25-mod7-sbom-lab1/README.md

 | **Common Formats** | SPDX, CycloneDX, Syft JSON. | IPC-1752A, IPC-1754, or vendor-specific CSV/XML formats. |
 | **Key Users** | Developers, vulnerability managers, software assurance teams. | OEMs, supply-chain analysts, hardware security engineers. |
 | **Tagline** | *“What’s in the code.”* | *“What’s on the board.”* |

 ---

-## **Assignment Overview**

-In this lab, students will apply Security Engineering principles - open design, least privilege, **complete mediation** (every access to every resource must be checked for authorization — every time. ([Saltzer & Schroeder, 1975](https://doi.org/10.1109/PROC.1975.9939))), and defense in depth—to the software supply chain.
-Modern systems depend on many third-party components.
-Knowing what’s inside a system is essential to designing, verifying, and maintaining secure software.
-An SBOM provides this transparency by listing every package, library, and dependency that makes up an application or container.
-You will use GitHub Codespaces and open-source tools to generate, analyze, and compare SBOMs for the NG911 software repository, then reflect on how this information supports secure design and lifecycle assurance.

----

-## **Lab Context**

-In the Module 7 Reading Material, you explored how assurance, verification, and transparency strengthen system design and maintenance.
-This lab extends those principles into the **software supply chain**, where complex dependencies make it difficult to know exactly what’s running in a system.
-By generating and analyzing SBOMs for the **NG911** application - software that aligns with the [NENA/NG911](https://www.nena.org/page/ng911_project) standards defining the architecture and interoperability framework for Next Generation 9-1-1 systems - you’ll apply the same engineering mindset of identifying components, validating integrity, and reducing uncertainty to software, reinforcing the role of visibility as a foundation for trust.

----

-## **Assignment Objectives**

-Students will learn to generate, analyze, and interpret both artifacts.
-By the end of this lab, you should be able to:

-- Explain how SBOMs support security-by-design and verification/validation activities.
-- Relate SBOM use to Security Engineering principles such as open design, least privilege, and defense in depth.
-- Generate an SBOM from a software repository using **Syft** and **Trivy**.
-- Compare and interpret SBOM outputs in SPDX/JSON formats.
-- Perform a vulnerability analysis using **Grype**.
-- Interpret and document CVE findings.
-- Identify potential risks or missing information in component inventories

----